robotfeeding/feeding-website/content/tutorials/tuning.md

 For every value, give a ballpark region for the value to be in, so they know if they are on the right track.

+Tune the car at the speed you plan to drive it at.
+This will allow you to get more acurate gains at that speed (as the gains may not scale linearly with speed (although we make this assumption)).

 ## Steering Angle Offset

 Give an introduction on what this parameter is.